 Apart from the ones mentioned above, there’re many more Web 2.0 business models such as:

-- Sharing economy.
 A nontraditional way of e-commerce business entails shifting to more collaborative sharing of resources.
 The exchange of value can take place through a marketplace, a collaboration platform, or a peer-to-peer program.

 Attracting new customers through recommendations and word of mouth.
 Usually, these actions involve a reward for each new customer.

 The online advertising model, where an advertiser pays for each clicked link in the ad.
 Mainly this model is offered by search engines (such as Google) and social networks (Facebook, Twitter, and so on).

-By contrast, the online business models of the new web world will include:
+By contrast, the online business models of the Web 3.0 blockchain world will include:

 - Revenue sharing

-Splitting earnings between all the participants of a business venture, in order to encourage them to further innovate and build new products.
+Splitting earnings between all the participants of a business venture encourages them to further innovate and build new solutions.

 - Percentage fees

 A marketplace, for example, may charge a small fee for every transaction performed on the platform.

 Within the income-sharing model, revenue is distributed between all the value chain participants.

 The term ICO stands for initial coin offerings.
 A company may sell its coin or currency to raise funds.